SouthPawEngineer/Telophase/README.md

 These instructions are for flashing hex files to the boards via OpenOCD using an ST-Link programmer.
 On the Telophase/Meiosis/Helicase/Centromere, there is a 4-pin 2.54mm header that one can program the boards by either soldering a right angle header or using a pogo pin adapter without soldering.
 ## OpenOCD server
-The programming header on the side of the keyboard, VCC (3.3V) is at hte outside edge:
+The programming header on the side of the keyboard, VCC (3.3V) is at the outside edge:
 ```
 SWCLK
 SWDIO